 This course explores commercial air conditioning systems.
 Topics will include high-pressure, low-pressure, and absorption chillers.
 Cooling towers, pumps, package rooftop units, variable refrigerant flow, and variable air volume systems will also be covered.
 Training will focus on the operation, maintenance and troubleshooting of these systems and components.
 Prerequisite: EST 120 or instructor permission.

-Students will gain familiarity with equipment, processes, and labs used in the Bioproducts and allied industries.
+Students will gain familiarity with equipment, processes, and labs used in the Bio-products and allied industries.
 Course is largely hands-on in nature as students gain experience on a variety of training equipment.
-Course convenes twice per week for four weeks.
-Each week features a different locale, including Boardman, OR; Walla Walla, WA; Richland, WA; and Pullman, WA -- to give students access to a variety of bio-chemical, thermo-chemical, electrical, and mechanical technologies.
+Two eight-hour sessions per week for four weeks.

 EST-235: Introduction to Solar PV and Applications, Credits = 3

 The fundamental concepts required for safe, code-compliant design and installation of photovoltaic (PV) systems will be covered with a focus on grid-direct solar electric systems.
 The core concepts necessary to work with all PV systems, including system components, site analysis, PV module criteria, mounting solutions, safety, and commissioning will be taught.
 Prerequisite: EST 132

 EST-240: Intro to Basic Electronics, Credits = 5

 Introduction to solid-state theory and basic electronic components.
 Students will study solid-state theory, operation, and testing of solid-state components and devices to include diodes, thermistors, transducers, photocells, transistor, SCR, Diac, Triac, SS relays, photoelectric and proximity controls.
 Prerequisite: EST 131 and grade of C or higher in EST 132, or instructor permission.